Capital punishment: Modern era

 In the last several centuries, with the emergence of modern nation states, justice came to be increasingly associated with the concept of natural and legal rights.
 The period saw an increase in standing police forces and permanent penitential institutions.
 Rational choice theory, a utilitarian approach to criminology which justifies punishment as a form of deterrence as opposed to retribution, can be traced back to Cesare Beccaria, whose influential treatise On Crimes and Punishments (1764) was the first detailed analysis of capital punishment to demand the abolition of the death penalty.
-In England Jeremy Bentham (1748–1832), the founder of modern utilitarianism, called for the abolition of the death penalty.
+In England, Jeremy Bentham, the founder of modern utilitarianism, called for the abolition of the death penalty.
 Beccaria, and later Charles Dickens and Karl Marx noted the incidence of increased violent criminality at the times and places of executions.
 Official recognition of this phenomenon led to executions being carried out inside prisons, away from public view.

 In England in the 18th century, when there was no police force, Parliament drastically increased the number of capital offences to more than 200.
 These were mainly property offences, for example cutting down a cherry tree in an orchard.
 In 1820, there were 160, including crimes such as shoplifting, petty theft or stealing cattle.
 The severity of the so-called Bloody Code was often tempered by juries who refused to convict, or judges, in the case of petty theft, who arbitrarily set the value stolen at below the statutory level for a capital crime.

 20th century

-In Nazi Germany there were three types of capital punishment; hanging, decapitation and death by shooting.
+In Nazi Germany, there were three types of capital punishment; hanging, decapitation, and death by shooting.
 Also, modern military organisations employed capital punishment as a means of maintaining military discipline.
 In the past, cowardice, absence without leave, desertion, insubordination, shirking under enemy fire and disobeying orders were often crimes punishable by death (see decimation and running the gauntlet).
 One method of execution, since firearms came into common use, has also been firing squad, although some countries use execution with a single shot to the head or neck.

-Various authoritarian states—for example those with Fascist or Communist governments—employed the death penalty as a potent means of political oppression.
-According to Robert Conquest, the leading expert on Joseph Stalin's purges, more than one million Soviet citizens were executed during the Great Purge of 1937–38, almost all by a bullet to the back of the head.
+Various authoritarian states employed the death penalty as a potent means of political oppression.
+Anti-Soviet author Robert Conquest claimed that more than one million Soviet citizens were executed during the Great Purge of 1936 to 1938, almost all by a bullet to the back of the head.
 Mao Zedong publicly stated that "800,000" people had been executed in China during the Cultural Revolution (1966–1976).
-Partly as a response to such excesses, civil rights organizations started to place increasing emphasis on the concept of human rights and an abolition of the death penalty.
+Partly as a response to such excesses, civil rights organisations started to place increasing emphasis on the concept of human rights and an abolition of the death penalty.